Italian Language Students at VCU

 Italian Language Program of the School of World Studies

 The Italian Program at VCU offers students a transformative experience through studying Italian language and culture.
 Language courses are designed to promote the core competencies in language learning: speaking, reading, writing, and listening.
-Courses in the Italian minor focus on the impact of Italy and its contribution to scoiety across different disciplines such as literature, the arts, politics, history as well as familiarizing students with contemporary issues of italian society.
+Courses in the Italian minor focus on the impact of Italy and its contribution to society across different disciplines such as literature, the arts, politics, history as well as familiarizing students with contemporary issues of Italian society.
 The Italian minor allows students to perfect their Italian speaking skills and gives students a translingual and transcultural educational experience that meets the demands of the 21st century.

 Program Directors: Rita Paolino & Cinzia Corubolo